2025 Best Colleges for Public Policy

 • Princeton, NJ

-Professional Highlights: Over 95% of a typical Tiger class finds their next destination within six months of graduating.
-Large numbers of recent grads flock to the fields of business and engineering, health/science, & tech.
+Professional Highlights: Over 93% of a typical Tiger class has found their next destination within six months of graduating.
 Companies presently employing hundreds of Tiger alumni include Google, Goldman Sachs, Microsoft, McKinsey & Company, Morgan Stanley, IBM, and Meta.
-The average salary ranges from $40k (education, health care, or social services) to $100k (computer/mathematical positions).
+The average salary reported by 2023 graduates was $89k across all majors.
 Between 15-20% of graduating Tigers head directly to graduate/professional school.
+Tigers typically choose equally prestigious graduate schools to attend.
+Members of one recent class flocked in the largest numbers to Stanford, Penn, Princeton, Harvard, Cambridge, Columbia, and Oxford in that order.

 • Median SAT: 1540